y3du/BlueWatch/README.md

-Usage
+🚀 Usage

-Access the frontend at http://localhost:3000
+🌐 Access the frontend at http://localhost:3000
-The backend API runs at http://localhost:5000 (or as configured) Log in, upload or input data, and explore analytics and visualizations on the dashboard.
+🔌 Backend API runs at http://localhost:5000 (or as configured) 🔑 Log in, upload data, and dive into the analytics dashboard!

-Contributing
+🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss proposed changes.
+We love contributions! 🙌 For major changes, please open an issue to discuss your ideas.
+Submit pull requests to make this project even better.
-License
+📜 License
 MIT License
-Acknowledgements
+🙏 Acknowledgements

-Libraries: PyTorch, TensorFlow, React.js, spaCy, SymPy, and others
+Libraries: PyTorch, TensorFlow, React.js, spaCy, SymPy [Add any datasets or collaborators you wish to thank]